seek-oss/wingman/fe/lib/components/LocationLookup/README.md

 ## Location Lookup Widget

-The LocationLookup widget abstracts the `location` query on SEEK API and provides a select input that returns a SEEK location.
+The LocationLookup widget abstracts the `location` query on SEEK API and provides a text input that returns a SEEK location.
 Read more about underlying [`location` query](https://developer.seek.com/schema/#/query/location).

 ### Properties